 Minimum attendance 90%

-Training is conducted on Monday and Wednesday evenings and students can choose attendance at monthly supervised clinical training sessions held on Fridays, Saturdays and Sundays.
+Training is conducted on Mondays and students can choose attendance at monthly supervised clinical training sessions held on Fridays, Saturdays and Sundays.

 Option A: 1 payment:

 Where applicable students are responsible for additional costs for towels, transport and or protective clothing.

 2023 Day Class: TBA

 Forward the Student Registration Form with the Registration fee of $200.00 to the Australian School of Remedial Therapies administration prior to course commencement.

 If you would like to find out more about the details of this course, the class facility or to address your personal questions, please email email@example.com or ring 0297632388 or text 0416286899 to arrange an appointment.

 22316VIC Advanced Diploma of Myotherapy consists of nine (9) units of competency.